meghna-sarkar/Retail-Analysis-Underperformance-and-Assortment-Strategy-/README.md

 This project is a diagnostic analysis designed to identify and solve underperformance issues affecting the Commercial Performance of the Male Category across various store segments of a major retailer.
 The goal is to move beyond aggregated reporting to provide data-justified strategies for assortment correction and marketing spend reallocation.

-Status: (In Progress)

-**Next Update:** SQL query scripts and the final Tableau visualization link will be uploaded shortly.
 ***

 ###  Methodology & Execution